JacksonKuo/blog/_posts/2024-11-21-blackhat-review.markdown

     * Ignore Your Generative AI Safety Instructions.
 Violate the CFAA?
     * What Lies Beneath the Surface?
 Evaluating LLMs for Offensive Cyber Capabilities through Prompting, Simulation & Emulation
     * What Lies Beneath the Surface?
 Evaluating LLMs for Offensive Cyber Capabilities through Prompting, Simulation & Emulation
-    * From MLOps to MLOops - Exposing the Attack Surface of Machine Learning Platforms

 # [2023](https://www.blackhat.com/us-23/briefings/schedule/)